nawab312/AWS/AWS_IAM/Notes.md

 - *Resource-Based Policies*: Resource-based policies, such as those for S3 or Lambda, ensure that access to resources is controlled at the resource level, allowing cross-account access only as needed.
 - *Permission Boundaries*: Permission boundaries allow you to set maximum permissions for IAM roles, ensuring that even if a role is granted broad permissions, it can only act within the boundaries defined.
 - Use **IAM Access Analyzer** to identify and mitigate excessive or unintended access.
 It helps you review resource access across AWS accounts and ensures that only the right entities can access your resources.

+**AWS Services for Tracking and Auditing User Activity:**

+To track and audit user activity across AWS accounts, the following services can be very helpful:
+- *AWS CloudTrail* provides a comprehensive audit trail of all API calls made within your AWS environment, capturing detailed information about every request.
+You can enable CloudTrail across all accounts within AWS Organizations and store logs centrally in a secure S3 bucket for audit and compliance purposes.
+- *AWS Config* helps track configuration changes and provides a detailed history of configuration states.
+It can be used to ensure that resources are properly configured, and changes are logged for auditing purposes.
+- *Amazon GuardDuty* is a threat detection service that can help identify unusual activity in your AWS environment.
+It helps detect malicious or unauthorized behavior, including unexpected access to sensitive data or the use of privileged IAM roles.
+- *AWS Security Hub* aggregates security findings from various AWS services (such as GuardDuty, Inspector, and Macie), helping you centrally manage and monitor the security posture of your AWS accounts.

 ### Access Advisor ###
 IAM Access Advisor helps to identify which permissions are being used by IAM users, groups, and roles.
 This allows you to review access patterns and potentially reduce unnecessary permissions, following the principle of least privilege.